Holidays Calendar for July 14, 2018

 • 1881 Died: Billy the Kid (pseudonym of William H. Bonney), American criminal who participated in the Lincoln County War and became an outlaw.

-• 1827 Died: Augustin-Jean Fresnel, French physicist and engineer who made a significant contribution to the development of wave optics.
+• 1827 Died: Augustin-Jean Fresnel, French physicist and engineer who made significant contributions to the development of wave optics.

 • 1817 Died: Germaine de Staël, commonly known as Madame de Staël, French author remembered for her conflict with Napoleon Bonaparte.

-• 1771 The Franciscan order established Mission San Antonio de Padua in present-day Monterey County, California, near present-day Jolon.
+• 1771 The Franciscan order established Mission San Antonio de Padua in what is now Monterey County, California, near present-day Jolon.